SportBeep.com

 A race too far?

-Vonn’s attempt to compete at the Olympics looked risky given the extent of her injury, even while wearing a brace designed to stabilize her injured knee.
-Rivals and teammates all spoke of the inherent risks in alpine skiing, and in particular the downhill, in which athletes regularly reach speeds of over 120 kilometers per hour (74 miles per hour).
-Johnson, who tried and failed to ski the Tofane piste with an injured ACL in 2022, described the impulse to compete even in precarious physical condition as a form of “madness” common to top skiers.
-“It can hurt you so badly but you keep coming back,” she told reporters.
+Vonn’s attempt to compete at the Olympics looked risky given the extent of her ACL injury, even wearing a brace designed to stabilise her injured knee.
+She was trying to complete a remarkable comeback from retirement with an Olympic medal, 16 years after she won her only Olympic gold in the downhill in Vancouver.
+Rivals and teammates all spoke of the inherent risks in alpine skiing, and in particular the downhill, in which athletes regularly reach speeds of over 120 kilometres per hour (74 miles per hour).
+Breezy Johnson, Vonn’s American teammate who went on to win the Olympic downhill gold, described the impulse to compete even in precarious physical condition as a form of “madness” common to top skiers.
+“It can hurt you so badly but you keep coming back,” she said.
+Johan Eliasch, the head of the International Ski Federation, said on Monday of Vonn’s decision to compete in the fateful downhill: “This has to be decided by the individual athlete.
+What is also important for people to understand is that the accident that she had yesterday, she was incredibly unlucky, one in a thousand.”
+This is something which is part of ski racing and it’s a dangerous sport,” Eliasch added.

 Now what?